 ACTED’s response to the crisis is two-fold: ACTED provides life-saving support to vulnerable displaced persons and host communities across Syria, through multi-sectorial rapid emergency services (water, sanitation and hygiene, food security, shelters and basic items, nutrition, etc.).
 ACTED also implements a wide range of resilience building interventions across Syria including WASH, agricultural and non-agricultural livelihood and shelter assistance as well as longer-term rehabilitation of public infrastructure coupled with governance support amongst Syrian communities.

-Water assistance to vulnerable communities in Northeastern Syria
+Emergency water assistance to vulnerable conflict-affected communities

 Building community resilience through sustainable water, sanitation and hygiene interventions in Southern Syria